 SRP helps Light Up Navajo

-In 2019, crews from SRP, along with those from 24 other utilities, participated in a project called “Light Up Navajo,” which is led by the American Public Power Association (APPA) and Navajo Tribal Utility Authority (NTUA).
-The effort continues now in 2022 to bring power to some of the 14,000 homes beyond SRP’s service territory on the Navajo Nation that do not have electricity.
+Starting in 2019, crews from SRP, along with those from over 20 other utilities, participated in a project called “Light Up Navajo,” which is led by the American Public Power Association (APPA) and Navajo Tribal Utility Authority (NTUA).
+The effort continues to bring power to some of the nearly 14,000 homes beyond SRP’s service territory on the Navajo Nation that do not have electricity.

-SRP donated employee time, line trucks, digging equipment and a mechanic service truck toward the project
+SRP donated employee time, line and mechanic service trucks, digging equipment and materials toward the project.

 Making a difference

-During the six-week humanitarian effort, line crews constructed about 12 miles of distribution line.
-SRP crews set 193 poles and strung 13 miles of overhead wire.
-It has been a historic, life-changing experience for the volunteer SRP line workers, based out of the Tempe Service Center facility.
+It has been a historic, life-changing experience for the volunteer SRP line workers.
 One volunteer said, “The little bit we do here can brighten someone’s life, literally.”

-As poles are installed, the residents’ faces beam with excitement.
-They express their plans to finally have a working refrigerator to keep food cool, using the internet to do their accounting from home, and anxiously waiting to put up Christmas lights for the holidays.
+As poles are installed, participating line workers have seen the residents’ faces beam with excitement.
+The homeowners have expressed their plans to finally have a working refrigerator to keep food cool, use the internet to do their accounting from home and eagerly wait to put up holiday lights.

-One resident expressed their gratitude to the line workers: “Well, I’m very grateful to them that they did this – and I hope that a lot of people that haven’t got electricity can still sign up.”
+A resident and previous recipient expressed their gratitude to the line workers: “Well, I’m very grateful to them that they did this – and I hope that a lot of people that haven’t got electricity can still sign up.”